Mladen1506/Mladen1506/README.md

 ### Hi there 👋

 My name is Mladen Makivic, I'm Full Stack Software Developer.
 I'm from Bosnia and Herzegovina, living in United States.
-I have a passion for learning and sharing my knowledge with others in a way that's as public as possible.
-You can see a full list of what I am up to on [mladenmakivic.com](http://mladenmakivic.com/)
+I have a passion for learning and sharing my knowledge.
+You can see what I am up to here [mladenmakivic.com](http://mladenmakivic.com/)

 ### :book:  About Me: